Robert Gsellman: Chicago Cubs

 On March 17, 2022, Gsellman signed a minor league contract with the Chicago Cubs.
 He was assigned to the Triple-A Iowa Cubs to begin the season, pitching to a 1.17 ERA with 12 strikeouts in 5 appearances.
 On May 3, Gsellman was selected to the active roster.
 In 8 appearances with Chicago, he posted a 4.70 ERA and 1.30 WHIP in 15.1 innings pitched.
 He was designated for assignment on May 30.
 He cleared waivers and was sent outright to Triple-A Iowa on June 2.
 He was released on July 13, 2022.

 Yokohama DeNA BayStars

 On July 28, 2022, Gsellman signed with the Yokohama DeNA BayStars of Nippon Professional Baseball.
 He re-signed a one-year contract extension for the 2023 season on November 26, 2022.
 He became a free agent following the 2023 season.

 Washington Nationals

 On January 31, 2024, Gsellman signed a minor league contract with the Washington Nationals.
 In 17 games for the Triple–A Rochester Red Wings, he struggled to an 8.75 ERA with 34 strikeouts across 36 innings of work.
 On June 19, Gsellman was released by the Nationals organization.

 Lake Country DockHounds

 On April 7, 2025, Gsellman signed with the Lake Country DockHounds of the American Association of Professional Baseball.
+In 36 games as a relief pitcher, he posted a 3-2 record with a 3.38 ERA, 40 strikeouts, and eight saves across 40 innings pitched.

+Bravos de León

+On February 20, 2026, Gsellman's contract was transferred to the Bravos de León of the Mexican League.